MattiOfHell/MattiOfHell/README.md

 📚 I'm a Python and Java Developer

-💻 Preferred language: Java ☕
+💻 Preferred language: Java and Python ☕

 😄 Pronouns: He/Him